i-am-alice/2nd-devs/11_docs/docs.md

 Adam has various skills but describes himself as "just curious."

-Adam have a dog named Alexa.
+Adam has a dog named Alexa.

 Adam lives in Krakow with his fiancée and dog.